Investing for tomorrow, today

 Our engagement approach

 It's important that we understand your needs as we make decisions about the future of our network.
-In addition to gathering your feedback through our consultation questionnaire, we have four engagement activity streams to ensure we use different methods and channels to reach our diverse customer, stakeholder and community sectors.
+In addition to gathering your feedback through consultation questionnaires, we have four engagement activity streams to ensure we use different methods and channels to reach our diverse customer, stakeholder and community sectors.

 • Customer Advisory Panel: Community representatives provide feedback on our investment plans